syncfusion-content/blazor-docs/blazor/sankey/labels.md

 - Adjust padding to perfect label placement within nodes, preventing overlap or misalignment.
 - Use the `Visible` property strategically to manage label density based on diagram complexity.

-By skillfully configuring and customizing labels within the Blazor Sankey component, developers can generate informative and user-friendly flow diagrams.
+By skillfully configuring and customizing labels within the Blazor Sankey Diagram, developers can generate informative and user-friendly flow diagrams.
 Effective label usage underscores the significance of nodes and enhances users' ability to interpret data visualizations easily.

 ## See also